abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    >**Note:** If you do not see the newly created tables, select the **ellipsis (...)** next to Tables and select refresh to refresh the Tables.

-   Now let's create a shortcut to bring in data from Dataverse.
+   Now, let's create a shortcut to bring in data from Dataverse.

 # Shortcut to ADLS Gen2